saalaa/WoodenView.vim/README.md

 - Press `space l` to split the window vertically or horizontally, depending on available space (using `testwidth` and `numberwidth`).
-- Press `space j` will swtich buffers between the current window and the main (top left) window.
+- Press `space j` to swtich buffers between the current window and the main (top left) window.

 That's it.